computationalprivacy/bandicoot/docs/developers.rst

-test_group.py      Tests the functionality of bandicoot's aggregation methods and the statistics that come out as a result. test_manual.py     Tests a suite of manually crafted users for edge cases. test_parsers.py    Tests the read_XYZ methods. test_sequences.py  Tests the functionality of bandicoot's interevents. test_utils.py      Tests the correctness of bandicoot's utility methods.
+test_group.py      Tests the functionality of bandicoot's aggregation methods and the statistics that come out as a result. test_manual.py     Tests a suite of manually crafted users for edge cases. test_parsers.py    Tests the read_XYZ methods. test_sequences.py  Tests the functionality of bandicoot's interevent. test_utils.py      Tests the correctness of bandicoot's utility methods.
 ================== ========================================================================================================